JosephJCM/JMoreno_225a/README.md

-# JMoreno_225a
+# Joseph Moreno

 This is my repo for BMS 225A - Data Science, My work is organized as follows:

-- "code" All scripts used in analysis
+- `code` All scripts used in analysis

-- "data" All data used for analysis
+- `data` All data used for analysis

-- "figures" All figured produced during analysis
+- `figures` All figured produced during analysis